Petrarchan Sonnet

 Study Tips

-• Try to identify this device in poems you read
+• Identify this device in poems you read

-• Practice using this technique in your own writing
+• Practice using it in your own writing